Reducing Labeling Effort in Architecture Technical Debt Detection through Active Learning and Explainable AI: Study Design

-We invited 17 experts to participate in the evaluation study.
-A total of ten experts contributed to this evaluation study.
-Each expert was asked to complete an online survey in which they reviewed model predictions and their accompanying explanations and then rated each explanation across key dimensions.
-These dimensions were informed by the goals of XAI as identified by Al-Ansari et al. \cite{al2024user}, including trustworthiness, informativeness, interactivity, fairness, confidence, accessibility, causality, and transferability.
-Table~\ref{tab:xai-goal} provides an overview of these XAI goals along with their definitions, adapted from \cite{arrieta2020explainable,al2024user}.
-This approach allows us to collect insightful feedback from experts who are well-versed in both the complexities of architectural technical debt and the objectives of explainable deep learning in software engineering.
-The complete questionnaire used in the evaluation is provided in the replication package.
+We invited 17 experts to participate, and 10 experts contributed to the evaluation study.
+Each expert completed an online survey in which they reviewed predictions and corresponding explanations, then rated each explanation across key dimensions informed by the XAI goals identified by Al{-}Ansari et al. \cite{al2024user}, namely trustworthiness, informativeness, interactivity, fairness, confidence, accessibility, causality, and transferability.
+Table~\ref{tab:xai-goal} summarizes these goals and their definitions, adapted from \cite{arrieta2020explainable,al2024user}.
+The complete questionnaire is provided in the replication package.